 (This post contains affiliate links, but all commissions go towards making more content for you!)

 Ever get in a rut when it comes to dinner?
 I tend to make the same meals over and over again.
 It’s especially hard when you are trying to eat healthier plant-based food.
 This Protein-Packed Falafel Bowl will break up your meal planning rut.
 Plus you won’t believe how delicious this Greek Yogurt Sauce (Tzatziki) is!

 I know falafel seems intimidating to make, but it’s actually very simple.
 All you need is a blender or food processor.
 I will tell you this; I HATE using my huge processor.
 It’s so bulky.
 My life was changed when I was gifted this Immersion Blender Set.
 I use this in the place of my blender and food processor!

 Anyway, I would say that this recipe is relatively simple.
 You dump all of your falafel ingredients into the blender/food processor, blend, and form patties using your hands.
-Then I like to smash them in sesame seed (totally optional!).
+Then I like to smash them in sesame seeds (totally optional!).

 To make the falafel not as fattening bake them!
 Then assemble the rest of your bowl …